 What if I freeze during the interview?

-Where should I look?
+Where should I look during an on-camera interview?

 What should I do with my hands?

-Should I memorise answers?
+Should I memorise answers for a video interview?

 Ryan Spanger is the founder and managing director of Dream Engine, a Melbourne-based video production company established in 2002.
 With more than two decades of experience, Ryan has helped leading Australian businesses, government departments, and non-profits communicate their message with clarity and impact through video.
 He’s known for his strategic approach, reliable process, and commitment to producing videos that deliver measurable results.